 Details, man, they are important.
 You don’t want your nicely-written blog post to sit back in a place, where no one would actually find it.

-- After you agreed on a guest post placement, ask the website owner if he is up for promoting your piece to his audience (for example, through social media channels).
+- After you agree on a guest post placement, ask the website owner if he is up for promoting your piece to his audience (for example, through social media channels).

 More often than not, you’ll hear a straight no, but if they really like your article, they might as well spread the word.
 Hey, it doesn’t hurt to ask!